Everything is due January 15th by 11:59 on Canvas.

 - Summarize/link the Audio assignments

 - Summary of your feedback from your Comments and what you gained by looking at other people’s blogs.
-You must make at least 5 comments on other people’s blog, they must be different people.
-It must be construct feedback not this is great.
+You must make at least 5 comments on other people’s blogs, they must be different people.
+It must be constructed feedback not this is great.

-- At least a paragraph on what you learned this week, what questions/complaints you have.
+- At least a paragraph on what you learned in this assignment, what questions/complaints you have.

-- Weekly Summary Every week, you will be required to submit a summary post by the weekly deadline (generally due on Sundays at midnight).
-These posts should include links to or embedded media from all the work you have done for the week: storytelling assignments, daily creates, reflections etc. In addition, you should use this post to reflect upon your activity of the week:
+- Summary Every assignment, you will be required to submit a summary post by the deadline (generally due on Sundays at midnight).
+These posts should include links to or embedded media from all the work you have done for the assignment: storytelling assignments, daily creates, reflections etc. In addition, you should use this post to reflect upon your activity of the assignment:

 - What gave you trouble?
 What did you enjoy most?
 What did you learn?